carlosmeds/system-observability/README.md

 docker compose up --build -d
 ```

-5. Initialize and apply the Terraform configurations (if you want to use AWS):
+5. Create file terraform.tfvars (if you want to use AWS)

+6. Initialize and apply the Terraform configurations:

 ```sh
 cd ../infra